-We anticipate that most of our agricultural leases for properties growing row crops will have initial terms of two to five years, often with options to extend the lease further, and will be payable semi-annually at a fixed rate, with one-half due at the beginning of the year and the other half due later in the year.
-We anticipate that most of our agricultural leases for properties growing long term plants, such as trees, bushes and vines, will have longer term leases with similar payment terms.
-Leases generally will be on a triple-net basis, which means that they will generally require the tenant to pay taxes, insurance (including drought insurance for properties that depend upon rain water for irrigation), water costs, maintenance and other operating costs.
-We expect that leases with longer terms, such as for five or ten years, would contain provisions, often referred to as escalation clauses, that provide for annual increases in the amounts payable by the tenants.
-The escalation clause may be a fixed amount each year or be variable based on standard cost of living figures.
+We anticipate that most of our agricultural leases for properties growing row crops will have initial terms of two to five years, often with options to extend the lease further, and will be payable semi-annually, at a fixed rate, with one-half due at the beginning of the year and the other half due later in the year.
+We anticipate that most of our agricultural leases for properties growing long-term plants, such as trees, bushes and vines, will have longer-term leases with similar payment terms.
+Leases will generally be on a triple-net basis, which means that, generally, the tenant will be required to pay taxes, insurance

+(including drought insurance for properties that depend upon rain water for irrigation), water costs, maintenance and other operating costs.
+We expect that leases with longer terms, such as for five or more years, would contain provisions, often referred to as escalation clauses, that provide for annual increases in the amounts payable by the tenants.
+The escalation clause may be a fixed amount each year, or it may be variable based on standard cost of living figures.
 In addition, some long-term leases may require a regular survey of comparable land rents, with an adjustment to reflect the current rents.
 We do not expect to enter into leases that include variable rent based on the success of the harvest each year.
-All of our current leases are on a triple-net basis with original lease terms ranging from less-than-one to nine years.
+All of our current leases are on a triple-net basis with original lease terms ranging from two to fifteen years.

 We monitor our tenants' credit quality on an ongoing basis by, among other things, conducting site visits of the properties to ensure farming operations are taking place and to assess the general maintenance of the properties.
-To date, no changes to credit quality of our tenants have been identified and all tenants continue to pay as agreed.
+To date, no changes to credit quality of our tenants have been identified and all tenants continue to pay pursuant to the terms of their respective leases.